the-deep/deeper/docs/git.md

 ### Release
 Branch *master* is a long-running branch.
-Once all features are completed for a relase, branch *release-N* starts from branch *develop*.
+Once all features are completed for a release, branch *release-N* starts from branch *develop*.
 Never create branch *feature-M* in branch *release-N*.
 Never merge branch *relase* into branch *develop*.